CikuKariuki/Wise-Minute/README.md

 Wanjiku Kariuki

 ## Description
-It is an application which allows users to read and preview listed news articles from various sources.
+It is a blogging website where you can create and share your opinions and other users can read and comment on them.

 ## Technologies Used